-→ Weight age of Hearsay Evidence in the judicial proceeding:
+Weight age of Hearsay Evidence in the judicial proceeding:

 Hearing-only evidence is disregarded because it is not seen to be reliable enough.
 Hearsay evidence is rejected because it does not pass the oath and cross-examination standards that must be met for evidence to be admitted.
 Hearsay evidence has no significance in court proceedings since the witness who provides it does not share his own experiences but rather those of a third party who cannot be cross-examined to confirm the facts of the case.
-The hearsay rule does not apply in cases of death declarations.
+The hearsay rule does not apply in cases of death declarations.34

 Since it is seen to be insufficiently reliable, hearsay evidence is disregarded.
 Due to the fact that the witness is not sharing his experiences but rather those of a third party and cannot be cross-examined to confirm the truth, these evidence types have more weight in court.
 When a witness's hearsay statement is not protected by subsection (1) of section 46 of the Evidence Act, it is not admissible as evidence.
 The hearsay rule is based on the idea that the test of cross-examination is the best way to uncover and reveal any potential sources of inaccuracy and reliability that may be hiding beneath a witness's naked, untested declaration, if any such sources are there.
+The hearsarule has two considerations: I a situation (i) a circumstance probability of trustworthiness, (ii) a necessity for the evidence may be examined more closely.35

-&lt;sup>31 Ranger 4.
+34 Ranger 4.
 (2010).
 Ranger's crimes